grischaerbe/threlter/README.md

 Threltemania holds many different interesting aspects, technically challenging topics and goodies.
 Here's a rough outline:

 - Raycast Vehicle Controller: As opposed to a vehicle controller that is based on many "rigid bodies" that are connected via "joints", this arcade-style vehicle controller is implemented with an approach that lends concepts from this [implementation overview](https://digitalrune.github.io/DigitalRune-Documentation/html/143af493-329d-408f-975d-e63625646f2f.htm) and this [excellent talk](https://www.youtube.com/watch?v=LG1CtlFRmpU), however it's a mix of the over-simplification of the latter and the close-to-simulation approach of the former.
 The implementation details can be found [here](https://github.com/grischaerbe/threlter/blob/hackathon/src/components/Car/RaycastVehicleController/RaycastVehicleController.svelte).
+[Aktivate the debug mode](https://hack.threltemania.xyz/menu/options) to see how the physics are modelled.
 - Keyboard navigation: As it is with many games, the game Threltemania can be controlled with only the keyboard.
 This makes it feel more like a game and less like a regular website.
 - URL Statemanagement: When a game is started, it typically starts from the very beginning.
 The web as a platform provides a very powerful statemanagement tool: The URL.
 SvelteKit's routing is used to determine the current app state.
 This means that reloading the page will get you where you left off.
 - The perfect tool for the job: Svelte components make managing Three.js objects a breeze.
 Slot props – one of my favorite features – allow truely magical component compositions.
 The component lifecycle is used to never miss the disposal of an object.